How to Safely Secure a Pet Carrier in Your Car

 Why This Matters for Your Setup

 This is where the theory meets the rubber, or rather, the asphalt.
-When I first started car camping, I thought my dog, Buster, could just chill in the back seat.
+It's tempting to think a dog can just chill loose in the back seat.
 Big mistake.
 On a sharp turn leaving a campsite in the Poconos, he slid halfway into the front seat.
 Scared him, scared me, and could have been way worse.

 • The location matters.
 Putting the carrier on the back seat, ideally behind the driver or passenger, is generally recommended.
 This keeps it out of the direct line of fire if a passenger in the front seat has to suddenly brake or brace for impact Petmate.